arduino/docs-content/content/hardware/06. edu/kits/braccio++/datasheets/datasheet.md

 ## The board

-The custom-made Arduino Braccio++ Carrier provides a wide range of connectivity capabilities to the Arduino Educational boards.
-For easy to learn and play around prototyping robotic and smart automation projects in and out of classrooms, Arduino Braccio++ Carrier features interfaces for display, servo motors and joystick.
+The custom-made Arduino Braccio Carrier provides a wide range of connectivity capabilities to the Arduino Educational boards.
+For easy to learn and play around prototyping robotic and smart automation projects in and out of classrooms, Arduino Braccio Carrier features interfaces for display, servo motors and joystick.
 Along with high-speed RS-485/422 and RS-232 serial communication, the carrier board offers huge support for several accessories through the IO headers.
 In situations of long-range operations, RS-485 can support several devices on the